Gareth Southgate on the importance of male mentorship

 Mentorship as a Transferable Model, Not Just a Sporting One

 Southgate frequently uses sport as an analogy for life, and for good reason.
 Elite sport makes the value of mentorship visible: guidance, accountability, perspective, and emotional regulation are all clearly linked to performance.
 Yet these same pressures exist for young people outside sport.
-Academic competition, selective universities, oversubscribed graduate schemes, and a rapidly changing employment landscape all demand resilience, confidence, and clarity of purpose.
+Academic competition, selective universities, oversubscribed graduate schemes, and a rapidly changing employment landscape all demand resilience and confidence.

 The sporting analogy works precisely because it is transferable.
-Young people today are constantly measured, compared, and ranked.
-In these environments, a mentor can provide something that grades, feedback reports, and performance metrics cannot: perspective.
+Young people today are constantly compared.
+In these environments, a mentor can provide something that grades, and performance metrics cannot.
+Perspective.
 Someone who helps the individual understand not just how they are performing, but who they are becoming in the process.

 The Value of an Independent Mentor Outside the System

 In professional sport, mentorship is not an afterthought.
-Clubs frequently pair young players with former professionals or recent academy graduates, individuals who understand the pressures from the inside, but are no longer responsible for selection, contracts, or performance reviews.
+Clubs frequently pair young players with former professionals or recent academy graduates, individuals who understand the pressures from the inside, but are no longer responsible for selection or performance reviews.

 This distance matters and I would argue that in professional sport, they don’t go far enough.

 A mentor who sits outside the formal framework in which a young person operates can offer objectivity and psychological safety.
-They can listen without judgement, without assessment, and without consequences attached.
-For many young people, this is the only space where they feel able to vent frustrations, voice doubts, or admit uncertainty; conversations they may avoid with teachers, tutors, managers, or coaches for fear of how it might affect outcomes.
+They can listen without judgement and without consequences attached.
+For many young people, this is the only space where they feel able to vent frustrations, doubts, or admit uncertainty. they are likely to avoid having these conversations they with teachers, tutors, or coaches for fear of how it might affect outcomes.

 Southgate’s reflections echo this reality.
 Development is not linear, and progress is rarely smooth.
-Having a consistent, trusted adult who is not tied to grades, promotions, or team selection can be transformative.
+Having a consistent, trusted adult who is not tied to any form of performance metric or judgement can be transformative.

 Mentorship as a Counterbalance to Social Media Influence

 One of Southgate’s most resonant points concerns the impact of social media algorithms on young men.
 In schools and mentoring contexts, this concern is increasingly borne out.
-Content designed to provoke, polarise, or sensationalise is often pushed aggressively, particularly towards adolescent boys.
+Content designed to provoke and polarise is often pushed aggressively, particularly towards adolescent boys.

 However, the reality is more nuanced than panic headlines suggest.
 In many cases, young men are not passively absorbing what they see.
 They often recognise that much of this content does not sit comfortably with them, but they lack a space to process it.

 This is where mentorship plays a critical role.
 Through honest discussion with a trusted role model, young people can question what they are consuming, articulate their discomfort, and develop healthier digital habits.
-Rather than simply restricting or condemning social media use, mentorship allows for a proactive response: helping young people build discernment, balance, and self-awareness.
+Rather than simply restricting or condemning social media use, mentorship allows for a proactive response which in turn helps young people to build self-awareness and the ability to filter.

 Finding a Mentor Should Not Be Left to Chance

 Southgate’s own experience highlights how powerful mentor relationships often begin organically, frequently through sport.
-Many young people find similar connections with teachers, tutors, or music instructors.
+Many young people find similar connections with teachers, family friends, or music instructors.
 Yet as pupils move through year groups, transition to secondary school, or progress to university, this contact often fades.

 The problem is not a lack of capable mentors, but a matter of bringing the right people together.
 That and a lack of continuity.

 Too often, young people do not “naturally” find their mentor.
-The process relies heavily on chance: being in the right class, meeting the right teacher, or crossing paths with the right coach at the right moment.
+The process relies heavily on chance.
+Meeting the right teacher, or crossing paths with the right coach at the right moment.
 When those relationships fall away, there is rarely a structured replacement.

 Southgate’s reflections underline the importance of intentionality.
 Mentorship should not be left to luck.
-If we accept that guidance, perspective, and emotional support are as vital as academic or technical skill, then providing access to consistent mentorship becomes a responsibility, not a luxury.
+If we accept that guidance and emotional support are as vital as academic or technical skills, then providing access to consistent mentorship becomes a responsibility, not a luxury.

 Final Takeaways

-Young people thrive when they feel seen, supported, and understood by adults who have no agenda other than their long-term development.
+Young people thrive when they feel seen and understood by adults who have no agenda other than their long-term development.

 Sam James, November 2025